DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_08_Configuring_security_in_Windows_Server.md

 ---
 lab:
     title: 'Lab: Configuring security in Windows Server'
-    module: 'Module 8: Security in Windows Server'
+    module: 'Module 8: Windows Server security'
 ---

 # Lab: Configuring security in Windows Server

 ## Scenario

-Contoso Corporation is a medical research company with about 5,000 employees worldwide.
+Contoso Pharmaceuticals is a medical research company with about 5,000 employees worldwide.
 They have specific needs for ensuring that medical records and data remain private.
 The company has a headquarters location and multiple worldwide sites.
 Contoso has recently deployed a Windows Server and Windows client infrastructure.
 You have been asked to implement improvements in the server security configuration.

 ## Objectives